invertase/firebase-extensions/extensions/image-processing-api/PREINSTALL.md

+Image Processing Extension
-Use this extension to optimize and transform images via a powerful HTTP API with over 30 different image operations to enhance and manipulate your images.
+Use this extension to optimize and transform images via a powerful HTTP API with over 30 image operations for enhancing and manipulating your images.

-This extension creates a Cloud Function named `process`, which can be called via a GET request, specifiying the operations to perform via the `operations` query parameter, for example:
+How It Works
+When you install this extension, it deploys a Cloud Function that exposes an HTTP API.
+All requests must be sent to the /process endpoint of the function.
+You perform image operations by passing an operations query parameter—a URL-encoded JSON string defining the operations to execute.

+Example
+Define your operations like so:

 ```js
 const operations = [